mansi05041/FLAMES/README.md

 ## My process

-To make website i used Bootstrap for form input & apply the game algorithm to f=get result.
+To make website i used Bootstrap for form input & apply the game algorithm to get result.

 ### Built with